-9.3 Its shared principles (Figure 9) must be applied locally (as well as nationally) if the goal of sustainable development is to be achieved.
+8.3 Its shared principles (Figure 9) must be applied locally (as well as nationally) if the goal of sustainable development is to be achieved.

-Living Within Ensuring a Strong, Environmental Limits Healthy and Just Society Respecting the limits of the planet's Meeting the diverse needs of all environment, resources and people in existing and future biodiversity - to improve our communities, promoting personal environment and ensure that the wellbeing, social cohesion and natural resources needed for life inclusion, and creating equal are unimpaired and remain so for opportunity for all. future generations.
-Achieving a Promoting Good Using Sound Science Sustainable Economy Responsibly Governance Building a strong, stable and Actively promoting effective, Ensuring policy is developed sustainable economy which provides participative systems of governance and implemented on the basis prosperity and opportunities for all, in all levels of society of strong scientific evidence, whilst taking into account scientific and in which environmental and engaging people's creativity, social costs fall on those who impose energy, and diversity. uncertainty (through the them (polluter pays), and efficient precautionary principle) as well resource use is incentivised. as public attitudes and values.
+Living Within Ensuring a Strong, Healthy and Just Society Environmental Limits Respecting the limits of the planet's Meeting the diverse needs of all environment, resources and people in existing and future biodiversity - to improve our communities, promoting personal environment and ensure that the wellbeing, social cohesion and natural resources needed for life inclusion, and creating equal opportunity for all. are unimpaired and remain so for future generations.
+Achieving a Promoting Good Using Sound Science Sustainable Economy Governance Responsibly Building a strong, stable and Actively promoting effective, Ensuring policy is developed participative systems of governance sustainable economy which provides and implemented on the basis prosperity and opportunities for all, of strong scientific evidence, whilst in all levels of society and in which environmental and engaging people's creativity, taking into account scientific social costs fall on those who impose energy, and diversity. uncertainty (through the them (polluter pays), and efficient precautionary principle) as well resource use is incentivised. as public attitudes and values.